How to Pay International Contractors

 International contractors supplement your domestic workforce, adding quality workers to help you achieve your company goals.
-As foreign independent contractors, they aren’t paid the same way as domestic, US-based employees—options include paying through international bank transfers, digital wallets, and cryptocurrency, as well as payroll software.
+Foreign independent contractors aren’t paid the same way as domestic, US-based employees—options include paying through international bank transfers, digital wallets, and cryptocurrency, as well as payroll software.
 Foreign workers also handle their own payroll taxes.
-You must consider what currency you’re going to pay international contractors in and budget for the cost of each payment.
+You must consider what currency you’re paying foreign independent contractors with and budget for the cost of each payment.

 Ways to Make International Payments

 Paying a foreign contractor isn’t as simple as paying domestic workers.
-There are currency conversions involved, and some countries don’t have the same banking protections as the US and EU.
+There are currency conversions involved, and all countries don’t have the same banking protections as the US and EU.
+Some countries also require you to have a domestic bank account to make payments to people and companies within the country.

 How Much to Pay an International Contractor